 Remember, following our guidelines and providing multiple good patches may kead to the ultimate success of becoming a member of the MediaPortal Development Group!

 Testing the alpha, beta, release candidates (RC), and reporting bugs and issues, is an essential role in the development process.

-Every issue added to our Mantis Bug Tracker must be confirmed by another team member or a user and based on a proper bug report.
+Every issue added to our Jira Bug Tracker must be confirmed by another team member or a user and based on a proper bug report.

 Thus, even without submitting a patch, or code, your contribution can greatly facilitate development.

 Localization is very important for using MediaPortal in different countries.
 Not only translating MediaPortal and our Deploy Tool (Installer), but also localizing EPG grabbers, tuning details and movie info grabbers.

 The MediaPortal user interface and installer (DeployTool) are already available in a wide variety of languages.
 Please help us keep them updated, accurate and add new languages as well.

 Then, submit your translations to the Localization of MediaPortal and DeployTool sub forum where our developers can review and approve them, or request further information.

 Tuning details should now follow our new structure for tuning parameters in xml format.
 Simply view the structure of an existing file in the TV Server\TuningParameters folder in your Program Data folder.